Gerard Neesham: Sydney Swans

-He won the best and fairest at Swan Districts in 1979 and 1980 which led to him being noticed around the country as a quality player.
+He won the best and fairest at Swan Districts in 1979 and 1980 which led to him being noticed around the country as a top quality player.
 This led to Neesham having a brief and unsuccessful stint in the VFL with the Sydney Swans, where he played nine games for one goal in 1982.

 He played in the last two of Swan Districts’ hat-trick of premierships in 1983 and 1984, and made it three in a row when he won a flag with East Fremantle in 1985.

 Coaching career

 Claremont Football Club coach (WAFL) (1987–1994)

 Neesham coached 259 games in total, 171 of which were for the Claremont Football Club in the WAFL.
 He won premierships in 1987 and 1989 as player-coach, and again in 1991 and 1993 as senior coach.

 Fremantle Football Club senior coach (AFL) (1995–1998)

 In 1995, he was appointed the inaugural senior coach of the Fremantle Football Club in the Australian Football League.
 While Neesham introduced an attacking and exciting style of game that exhibited flair, he had limited success as a coach, winning only 32 of his 88 games to a winning percentage of 36 percent.
 Fellow AFL coach David Parkin described Neesham’s gameplan, that encouraged possession and was influenced by Neesham’s water polo background, as before his time.

-In Neesham's first season as Fremantle Football Club senior coach in their inaugural season in the 1995 season, Neesham led Fremantle to finish thirteenth on the ladder with eight wins and fourteen losses.
+Neesham's first season as Fremantle Football Club senior coach was their inaugural season in the 1995 season, Neesham led Fremantle to finish thirteenth on the ladder with eight wins and fourteen losses.
 In the 1996 season, Neesham led Fremantle to finish thirteenth on the ladder with seven wins and fifteen losses.
 In the 1997 season, Neesham led Fremantle to finish twelve on the ladder with ten wins and twelve losses.
 In the 1998 season, Fremantle's on-field performance under Neesham dropped when they finished fifteenth in (second-last) position on the ladder with seven wins and fifteen losses.

 At the end of the 1998 season, Neesham was sacked as Fremantle Football Club senior coach after Fremantle Football Club chairman Ross Kelly showed him the door.
-This still makes him laugh because of the irony of what happened next.
-Neesham was then replaced by Damian Drum as Fremantle Football Club senior coach.
+Neesham was replaced by former Geelong player and Sydney assistant coach, Damian Drum as Fremantle Football Club senior coach.

 Neesham is a member of the West Australian Football Hall of Fame.